Daniel Shumba

 Shumba also founded and was the CEO of TeleAccess Zimbabwe (Second NTO), and TeleAccess Global Corporation (TAGC).
-TAGC led the team of international partners and won the Comtel Broadband bid by COMESA to roll out and manage fiber networks in 21 member countries.

-Shumba is a progressive who has gone past the single-dimensional political agenda, and is focussed at unlocking value as both politician and businessman.
-"The risks in politics, brings out the opportunistic nature of people.
-Let us not confuse democracy or capitalism with an ideological revolution.
-I rather measure my national contribution by playing a positive role in rebuilding Zimbabwe.
-It is unwise for one to continue running in a wrong direction, when common sense tell you to review your strategy", Shumba was quoted at a business conference.

 Shumba has launched The Advocacy Forum (The AF).
 He will roll out country chapters across Africa.
 The Advocacy Forum's main agenda is to ensure and monitor national adherence to the Rule of Law, and the tenets of Constitutionalism.
 The Advocacy Forum will work and collaborate with other partners in its advocacy.